davejlong/n8n-nodes-cloudally/README.md

 * Get All - Get information about all CloudAlly accounts

-#### Backups
+#### Backup Tasks

-* Get Backup Tasks - Get information about all backup tasks
+* Get All - Get information about all backup tasks or tasks for a specific account
+* Get - Get individual backup tasks by Account and ID

+#### Backup Status

-* Get Backup Statuses - Get the status of backup tasks
+* Get All - Get status of all backup tasks

 #### Bills